 The presentations from this event and associated best practice documents can be accessed from this part of our website SeminarProgramme.pdf (88kb)

 We will continue to work with Natural England and the Moorland Association in the near future to further our understanding of the issues surrounding moorland track construction.
+We are coordinating a research project to test alternatives to heavily engineered stone roads across blanket peat.
+More information is available on the project page.

 The North Pennines AONB Partnership's Planning Guidelines document includes more detail on the planning issues surrounding tracks.